tinted-theming/tinty/USAGE.md

 General `config.toml` hooks can be used to source and execute scripts, but due to the way shell sub-processes work, the scripts sourced by Tinty can't set your current shell session's environment variables.
-There is a work around for this specific issue.
+There is a workaround for this specific issue.

 1. Create a function which executes `tinty` with all the same arguments
 2. Check for any `*.sh` files in the active Tinty themes directory